-- 2.0 In preparing its admission arrangements, Mowbray Education Trust (the Trust) adheres in full to the requirements and arrangements surrounding consultation and determination detailed within the School Admissions Code.
+- In preparing its admission arrangements, Mowbray Education Trust (the Trust) adheres in full to the requirements and arrangements surrounding consultation and determination detailed within the School Admissions Code.
 Where any changes to admission arrangements are proposed, the Trust will undertake a minimum 6-week consultation period between 1st October and 31st January.
 Parents, schools and local groups with an interest in the local area must be consulted.
 Consultation is only required to take place every seven years if the admission arrangements have not materially changed since the previous consultation. - 2.1 LCC is required to co-ordinate applications for all residents in its area.
-To this purpose it has an approved scheme for co-ordination which is published on their website.
-1 - 2.2 LCC has a duty to provide school places for all pupils resident in its area.
+To this purpose LCC has an approved scheme for co-ordination which is published on their website.
+Mowbray Education Trust Primary Schools, as required, will participate in full with LCC's FTA / Transfer Co-ordinating Scheme.
+This means parents must apply through LCC online system or using LCC's common application form.
+The application forms must be completed and submitted or returned by the national closing date (First time admissions primary 15 January). - 2.2 LCC has a duty to provide school places for all pupils resident in its area.
 The Trust achieves this within its Primary controlled schools by giving high priority to catchment area children and by allowing parental preference wherever possible. - 2.3 Parents have a right to express a preference for a school place, including where the child has an Education, Health & Care Plan.
-Parents must ensure their children receive suitable full-time education by attendance at school or otherwise; they are not obliged to do this before the child has reached compulsory schoolage. - 2.4 Compulsory school age is from the term immediately following a child's 5th birthday, which means: - a child turning 5 between 1 September and 31 December must start school no later than from the start of the Spring term (January); - a child turning 5 between 1 January and 31 March must start school no later than from the start of the Summer term (April); - a child turning 5 between 1 April and 31 August must start school no later than the following Autumn term (September). - 2.5 Each school has an Admission Number (AN) relevant to normal points of entry only, with careful consideration being given to the relationship between admission limits and infant class size requirements i.e. Reception, Year 3 at a junior School and Year 7.
+Parents must ensure their children receive suitable full-time education by attendance at school or otherwise; they are not obliged to do this before the child has reached compulsory schoolage. - 2.4 Compulsory school age is from the term immediately following a child's 5th birthday, which means: - a child turning 5 between 1 September and 31 December must start school no later than from the start of the Spring term (January); - a child turning 5 between 1 January and 31 March must start school no later than from the start of the Summer term (April); - a child turning 5 between 1 April and 31 August must start school no later than the following Autumn term (September). - 2.5 Each school has an Admission Number (AN) relevant to normal points of entry only, with careful consideration being given to the relationship between admission limits and infant class size requirements i.e., Reception, Year 3 at a junior School and Year 7.
 PAN for schools at Reception and year 3 are as follows;